WordPress/gutenberg/docs/contributors/coding-guidelines.md

 /** @type {Promise<string>} */
 ```

+The function expression here uses TypeScript's syntax for function types, which can be useful in providing more detailed information about the names and types of the expected parameters.
+For more information, consult the [TypeScript `@type` tag function recommendations](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#type).

-When defining your custom types which can be described as a generic type, use the [TypeScript `@template` tag](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#template).
+In more advanced cases, you may define your own custom types as a generic type using the [TypeScript `@template` tag](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html#template).

 Similar to the "Custom Types" advice concerning type unions and with literal values, you can consider to create a custom type `@typedef` to better describe expected key values for object records, or to extract a complex function signature.